Youth Hostels Association (England & Wales): Motor vehicles

 From the earliest days, YHA made it clear that motorists were not welcome.
 Regulation 4 as printed in the handbook read:

 Hostels are intended for Members when walking or cycling, and are not open to motorists or motor-cyclists (unless they are using the hostel for the purpose of walking or climbing.
-In any case motor-cars and motor-cycles must not be garaged at a hostel).Instead great emphasis in the handbook was placed on the availability of public transport with distances to nearest railway stations being given and the availability of bus services (something that continues to this day).
-In 1951 this point was promoted to regulation 1: "Youth Hostels are for the use of members who travel on foot, by bicycle, or canoe; they are not for members touring by motor car, motor cycle, or any power-assisted vehicle".
+In any case motor-cars and motor-cycles must not be garaged at a hostel).Instead, great emphasis in the handbook was placed on access to public transport, with information on the distances to the nearest railway stations and the availability of bus services (something that continues to this day).
+In 1951, this point was promoted to regulation 1: "Youth Hostels are for the use of members who travel on foot, by bicycle, or canoe; they are not for members touring by motor car, motor cycle, or any power-assisted vehicle".

 By the mid 1960s, with the decline in rail services, YHA allowed members to use cars to reach a hostel, but not to motor tour.
 It remained policy that cars could not be parked at hostels.
-From 1970 it was decided to allow parking, for a fee, at certain hostels.
-However hostel wardens had a discretion to require people arriving by car to move on if the hostel was busy.
-In 1984 car parking charges were abolished, and parking allowed at all hostels, subject to space.
+From 1970, it was decided to allow parking, for a fee, at certain hostels.
+However, hostel wardens had a discretion to require people arriving by car to move on if the hostel was busy.
+In 1984, car parking charges were abolished and parking allowed at all hostels, subject to space.

 Membership

-Until 2005 it was a requirement to be either a member of YHA or a member of an Hostelling International affiliated association before staying at a hostel.
-YHA relaxed this rule partly due to a desire to make hostels more accessible to all and partly due to advice received from the Charity Commission that the charitable status of the association was at risk if it remained a membership-only organisation.
+Until 2005 it was a requirement to be either a member of YHA or a member of an Hostelling International-affiliated association before staying at a hostel.
+YHA relaxed this rule, partly in a desire to make hostels more accessible to all and partly on advice from the Charity Commission that the charitable status of the association was at risk if it remained a membership-only organisation.

 Membership can be purchased on arrival at a hostel.
 Non-members have been able to stay since 2005; it was originally stated that this was "by paying a £3 supplement to the normal overnight price ... – equivalent to a day rate for membership".
-This was later amended to the form of a standard price for everyone, with a £3 per night, subsequently 10%, discount for members on booking directly.
+This was later amended to the form of a standard price for everyone, with a £3 per night, subsequently 10%, discount for members on booking direct.